h182037/Group-1-Inforum/README.md

-Once you are done, you submit the assignment on [`mitt.uib.no`](https://mitt.uib.no/) as a link to your repository.
+Once you are done, you submit the assignment on [`mitt.uib.no`](https://mitt.uib.no/) as a link to your fork – one link per group.
 This means you should not commit to the repository after the deadline has passed.
+Include the commit hash of the final commit (which you can find `git log`, for instance) in your submission on MittUiB.

 ## Updates